apache/beam-wheels/README.md

 ## User Guide

 * Create and push a new branch(e.g. release-2.6.0) into the beam-wheels repository, which will trigger the travis build of that version.
+Found your build in https://travis-ci.org/apache/beam-wheels.

-* Confirm that build successful and wheels get staged in beam-wheels-staging gcs bucket.
+* Confirm that build successful and wheels get staged in `beam-wheels-staging` gcs bucket ([link](https://pantheon.corp.google.com/storage/browser/beam-wheels-staging?project=apache-beam-testing)).